Life is Strange

 This game incorporates its soundtrack in some of the most natural ways I’ve seen in a game.
 Rarely is music played without a visible controlled source.
 At the very beginning of the game, Max places earbuds in her ears and the hubbub of the high school fades out while the gentle indie music fades to accompany your exploration of Blackwell Academy’s hallways.

 At the same time, the game understands that moments of silence and ambient noises are just as important as those accompanied by a soundtrack.
 Due to the sparsity of music, every time a new song plays, it feels like unearthing a gem.
-The indie rock soundtrack suits the game so well, even if all isn’t to my taste.
+The indie-rock soundtrack suits the game so well, even if all isn’t to my taste.

 The French developers of this game state the setting became the Pacific North West after a trip to Seattle.
-If this was made by developers in the North West, I don’t believe it would capture half the beauty of the surroundings it current does.
+If this was made by developers in the North West, I don’t believe it would capture half the beauty of the surroundings it currently does.
 It’s an outsider’s perspective that gives it this charm.

 The recurring nightmare max has (above) gives great scale, depth and the overwhelming feeling of helplessness through its colour palette and focal points placing max dead centre on a cliff edge.